Statements & Policies

 We follow the travel advice issued by the Home Office, UK authorities and for overseas trips, the Foreign Office – advice that is publicly-available on websites such as:

-If you do have any specific queries, please contact us directly and we will be happy to answer any questions you may have.
+If you have any specific queries, please contact us directly and we will be happy to answer any questions.
 School complies with GDPR as can be seen in the report.